 Tech:NYC worked closely with local policymakers to create a task force to study the city’s use of algorithms in the provision of government services.
 Our Executive Director now serves as a member on that task force.

-ALBANY POLICY LABS
+BLOCKCHAIN POLICY LABS